Erodotos/Hyperledger-Fabric-Network/README.md

 #### Install Git

 Usually Git is already installed on Ubuntu.
-If not you can use the following commands to install it
+If not, you can use the following commands to install it.

 ```
 $ sudo apt update